Skip to content

 uvicorn app.main:app --port 44777 --lifespan on --reload

-And navigate to the local page, opening a browser at http://localhost:44777 (use the same port of the previous command).
+Navigate to the local page, opening a browser at http://localhost:44777 (use the same port used in the previous command).

 The browser should display this page: